17 undocumented immigrants discovered inside a truck in Texas

 (CNN)Seventeen undocumented immigrants were discovered on Sunday locked inside a tractor-trailer parked at a truck stop in Edinburg, Texas, according to Edinburg Police Chief David White.

-Dispatch received a call from someone in Mexico who reported that a relative was trapped inside a trailer parked at a Flying J truck stop, said White.
+Dispatch received a call from someone in Mexico who reported that a relative was trapped inside a trailer parked at a Flying J Travel Plaza, said White.
 Edinburg is in southern Texas, along the US-Mexico border.

 The caller said the relative was accompanied by other immigrants and that it was getting too hot inside the trailer, said White.